 Here are some images for you to put a color to the number!
 Choose whichever Halloween colors you like from these palettes and implement them into your next Halloween ad!

 If you happen to like the Halloween elements from the background of these colors palettes as much as I do, then go ahead and download link and use them at your leisure!

 You will see in the following ads where brands are using colors like green, blue or brown.
 The color they choose is also influenced by the brand’s identity and what the creative will say about it.
 Our color code in HEX it’s just a simple useful start!

 If you want an indepth tutorial on how to create a professional, custom Halloween banner ad quickly and efficiently with little to no graphic desgin skills, then check out this tutorial on how to create an advertisement for your campaign!

 Take away tip: Choose a Halloween themed color but never forget about your brand color/identity!

-But let me ask you something: You want to create Halloween banner ads that people will click, right?
+But let me ask you something: You want to create Halloween banner ads that people will click on, right?
 Great!
-So, if you will use fonts that are not readable and people can’t read your tagline or your CTA, how will they trust your banner ad to click it?
+But if you use fonts that are not readable and people aren’t able to easily read your tagline or your CTA, how will they trust your banner ad and then click it?
 Exactly.

-This is the reason why you should use only readable fonts.
+This is the reason why you need to use readable fonts.